morfien101/actions-authorized-user/README.md

 To make it easier to pass the list around, a comma separated list of users is used on the whitelist.
 You can store this with the repo itself.

-Beware a user with write permissions could update the whitelist file and grant themselves permissions to execute the job.
+:warning: Beware a user with write permissions could update the whitelist file and grant themselves permissions to execute the job.
 However, you'll at least have a log in the commit history of this.

+## Requirements

 Like all actions, it will need a github token to make calls to the API.
 The Token passed onto the action needs to have at least the `org:read` permission.

+## Hierarchy of checks

-Whitelist membership is checked before team membership.
-If a user is part of the whitelist, no team membership is checked.
+- Whitelist membership is checked before team membership.

+- If a user is part of the whitelist, no team membership is checked.

 ## Inputs